Marie Bashir: Governor of New South Wales

+Other roles and honours

-In 2002, Bashir became Patron of the Australia-Vietnam Medical Trust and became intimately involved in collaborative health programs in Vietnam, particularly in rural areas.
-On 17 May 2001, the Governor-General, Sir William Deane, invested Bashir as a Dame of Grace of the Most Venerable Order of the Hospital of St John of Jerusalem (DStJ).
+In 2002, Bashir became patron of the Australia-Vietnam Medical Trust and became intimately involved in collaborative health programs in Vietnam, particularly in rural areas.
+On 17 May 2001, the governor-general, Sir William Deane, invested Bashir as a Dame of Grace of the Most Venerable Order of the Hospital of St John of Jerusalem (DStJ).
 Having previously studied violin at the Conservatorium of Music, Sydney, in 2002 Bashir was asked to become the Patron of the Sydney University Graduate Choir.
-She is also a Patron of Opera Australia, the Sydney Symphony Orchestra, Sydney Philharmonia Choirs, Pinchgut Opera and the Australian Archaeological Institute at Athens.
+She was also a Patron of Opera Australia, the Sydney Symphony Orchestra, Sydney Philharmonia Choirs, Pinchgut Opera and the Australian Archaeological Institute at Athens.

 In 2003 Bashir received the Mental Health Princess Award, awarded by Princess Galyani Vadhana of Thailand, for contribution to collaborative mental health programs between Australia and Thailand, and in 2004 she was recognised as an Australian Living Treasure.
 In 2004 she was made an honorary Member of the United Nations Development Fund for Women (UNIFEM).
 In March 2004, during a visit to Lebanon, Bashir was appointed a Grand Officer of the National Order of the Cedar by General Emile Lahoud, President of the Republic of Lebanon.
 On 14 September, Premier Carr announced that he would recommend to the Queen that Bashir's term be extended for another three years.
 Buckingham Palace confirmed his recommendation on 1 October saying that: "The Queen is content for Her Excellency Professor Marie Bashir AC, to remain in her current position until February 2008 as recommended."

 On 31 March 2006, the Queen appointed her a Commander of the Royal Victorian Order (CVO).

-Bashir was involved in the high-profile legal case against a psychiatrist called Dr Brendan O' Sullivan and the NSW health service, in which she was falsely cited in his dismissal; using the opportunity to claim sovereign immunity, usually only used by the Crown.
+In June 2006, Bashir was involved in a high-profile legal case brought to the Administrative Decisions Tribunal between a psychiatrist named Brendan O' Sullivan and the Sydney South West Area Health Service.
+Bashir had been falsely cited in the case by the Area Health Service's CEO Mike Wallace; however, as Governor she was able to avoid giving evidence in the tribunal by claiming sovereign immunity, a legal doctrine that prevents a sovereign or state from being subject to the laws it creates.

-In April 2007 Bashir was elected by the University Senate to take up a four-year appointment as Chancellor of the University of Sydney on 1 June 2007.
+In April 2007 Bashir was elected by the University Senate to take up a four-year appointment as Chancellor of the University of Sydney, commencing 1 June 2007.
 It was announced on 15 October 2007 that the Queen, on the recommendation of Premier Morris Iemma, had extended Bashir's appointment as governor for a further four years to February 2012.
 On 4 November 2009, she was invested as a Chevalier of the Ordre National de la Légion d'Honneur by the then President of France, Nicolas Sarkozy, and presented by the Ambassador of France to Australia, Michel Filhol.